Ecosystems are showing symptoms of resilience loss: Discussion

-Globally 29\% of terrestrial biomes and 24\% of marine realms show some signals of resilience loss.
-The overall patterns here reported agree with recent reports documenting ecosystem's degradation worldwide.
-Forests are becoming more vulnerable to droughts, and the combined effects with increasing fire frequency are exposing them to major diebacks expected by mid-century.\textsuperscript{29} Temperature thresholds for terrestrial primary productivity have been identified\textsuperscript{30,31} where carbon uptake is potentially degraded (sink to source transition).
-Less than 10\% of the terrestrial biosphere has already crossed the threshold, and under business as usual scenarios, half of the biosphere is expected to cross these thresholds by the end of the century, with the most affected areas being Canadian and Russian boreal taigas as well as the Amazon and South East Asia rainforest.\textsuperscript{30} These are biomes where strongest signals of resilience loss were detected.
-Other studies quantifying terrestrial ecosystem's resilience with NDVI data also show strong signals from tundra and boreal forests.\textsuperscript{32}
+Globally 29\% of terrestrial biomes and 24\% of marine realms show signals of resilience loss in at least one of the indicators used (Fig. \ref{fig:gpp}, \ref{fig:mar}, \ref{fig:ter}).
+The overall patterns here reported agree with recent reports documenting ecosystems' degradation worldwide.
+Forests are becoming more vulnerable to droughts, and the combined effects with increasing fire frequency are exposing them to major diebacks expected by mid-century (35).
+Temperature thresholds for terrestrial primary productivity have been identified (36,37) where carbon uptake is potentially degraded (sink to source transition).
+Less than 10\% of the terrestrial biosphere has already crossed the threshold, and under business-as-usual scenarios, half of the biosphere is expected to cross these thresholds by the end of the century, with the most affected areas being Canadian and Russian boreal taigas as well as the Amazon and South East Asia rainforests (36).
+These are biomes where the strongest signals of resilience loss were detected with a right shift on the distribution of \(\Delta\).
+Other studies quantifying terrestrial ecosystems' resilience with NDVI data also show strong signals from tundra and boreal forests (38).
+A recent quantification of aridity thresholds shows that up to 28.6\% of current dryland area can cross these thresholds by 2100 in the most drastic climate scenarios (39).
+The results here presented confirm early warning signals of resilience loss in drylands as well, particularly with the fractal dimension, skewness and kurtosis (Fig. \ref{fig:sm-gpp}, \ref{fig:sm-ter}).